BigTava/flask-docker-setup/README.md

 ## Objectives

-- configure Flask to run on Docker with Postgres;
+- Configure Flask to run on Docker with Postgres;
-- add Nginx and Gunicorn for production environment;
+- Add Nginx and Gunicorn for production environment;
-- serve static and user-uploaded media files via Nginx;
+- Serve static and user-uploaded media files via Nginx;

 ## How to use this setup?